-Because occupations involving physical labor dominate the local economy, Morristown is generally considered to be a blue-collar town.
-37.32% of the Morristown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Morristown is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Morristown who work in sales jobs (12.37%), office and administrative support (10.39%), and management occupations (8.07%).
+Morristown is a blue-collar town, with 37.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Morristown is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Morristown who work in sales jobs (13.32%), office and administrative support (9.67%), and management occupations (6.79%).

-The per capita income in Morristown in 2010 was $17,879, which is lower middle income relative to Tennessee and the nation.
-This equates to an annual income of $71,516 for a family of four.
-Morristown also has one of the higher rates of people living in poverty in the nation, with 30.11% of its population below the federal poverty line.
+The per capita income in Morristown in 2010 was $17,977, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $71,908 for a family of four.
+However, Morristown contains both very wealthy and poor people as well.

-Morristown is a somewhat ethnically-diverse city.
+Morristown is a very ethnically-diverse city.
 The people who call Morristown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morristown residents report their race to be White, followed by Black or African-American.
 Morristown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.13% of the city’s residents.
-Important ancestries of people in Morristown include Irish, German, Scots-Irish, and Dutch.
+People of Hispanic or Latino origin account for 20.70% of the city’s residents.
+Important ancestries of people in Morristown include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Morristown is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Gujarathi.